nuspell/nuspell.github.io/index.md

 # Contributing

 Even though spell checking can be a very complex subject, we need your help.
 Nuspell isn't simply using a list of correct words, but a mechanism of very intricate spell checking techniques and tactics.
-Nevertheless, we can use help on all levels from fixing bugs, implementie feature request, improving support for a certain language or packaging language support for operating systems, browsers or office suites.
+Nevertheless, we can use help on all levels from fixing bugs, implement feature request, improving support for a certain language or packaging language support for operating systems, browsers or office suites.
 Contact us if you can contribute with your skills.

 # Sponsoring

-Several organisation have enabled the development and maintenance of Nuspell.
+Several organizations have enabled the development and maintenance of Nuspell.
 The sponsors, past and current, are:
 * [Mozilla Open Source Support](https://www.mozilla.org/moss/) in [2017 and 2018](https://blog.mozilla.org/blog/2017/04/10/mozilla-awards-365000-to-open-source-projects-as-part-of-moss/) for the rewrite in pure C++ called [Nuspell](https://github.com/nuspell/nuspell), version 2.0

-Contact us if you are considering sponsoring the developement and maintenance of free and open source spell checking.
+Contact us if you are considering sponsoring the development and maintenance of free and open source spell checking.
 Especially with so many users and many different software integrations, this software is in constant need of proficient support.
 Reducing spelling errors not only improves quality of communication and indirectly teaches people about spelling, but it also reduces the risk for costly errors that could have been prevented.

 # Contact